 It is also possible that the coffee grounds have just the right amount (and density) of coffee essence, but the brewing method is not able to extract the required content.
 Since there are two main factors in a brewing process that affect the caffeine and flavor output of coffee, let’s look at each possibility.

 The first is simply that you’re not using enough grounds.
 This can happen when you go from making coffee for a group of people to making it for one individual.
-Adjusting grounds in a coffee maker can be prone to miscalculations, and the easiest way to check if this truly is the cause of weaker brew is to simply load your coffee machine with more grounds and taste the result.
+Adjusting grounds or instant coffee in a coffee maker can be prone to miscalculations, and the easiest way to check if this truly is the cause of weaker brew is to simply load your coffee machine with more grounds and taste the result.

 The second part of the brewing process is how long the coffee is brewed.
 If you’re switching from one method of brewing to another, you might retain the brewing time of the previous method.
 This is one of the most common reasons for coffee not coming out as strong as it should.